 Saint Paul Mountain Vineyards

 Saint Paul was the first winery in Hendersonville when it opened in 2011.
 The vineyards are on land that has been in the same family for nine generations.
 Wines reflect that rich sense of place.
-Guided tastings showcase wines made from 14 varieties of French vinifera grapes.
-Live music is often available on the outdoor patio.
-588 Chestnut Gap Road, Hendersonville, NC 828-685-4002
+Guided tastings showcase award-winning wines made from 14 varietals of French vinifera grapes.
+Free live music is regularly available on the outdoor covered patio adjacent to the vineyards, along with a food truck.
+Be sure to check out their tubular wine tastings.
+Just down the street is a sister property, Appalachian Ridge Artisan Ciders. which is also on the Cheers Trail.
+588 Chestnut Gap Road, Hendersonville, NC 28792, 828-685-4002

 Sideways Farm & Brewery